10 surprising fishy facts

 You don’t need to take omega-3 fish oil (the kind of fat found in oily fish) capsules, or foods supplemented with omega-3.
 It’s more important to have a healthy, balanced diet, particularly a Mediterranean style diet.

-Fresh tuna is a source of omega-3 fats, but tinned is not – the oils are removed during processing.
-Other tinned oily fish like salmon, pilchards and sardines still contain omega-3 even after the canning process – they make a good option on wholegrain toast or in a sandwich with some salad for a quick lunch.
+Tuna (whether fresh or canned) does not count as oily fish.
+Tinned fish like salmon, pilchards and sardines, however, still contain omega-3 even after the canning process – they make a good option on wholegrain toast or in a sandwich with some salad for a quick lunch.

 7. The most revolting fish?